silentorb/marloth-story/books/fairytale/part4.md

 "I won't say a word of it to anyone.
 Cross my heart and hope to die!"

 Ivy winced.
 "Okay." she said at last.
 "Here I go.
 I've never told this to anyone before.
-Do you know why I'm so popular?
+I'm popular, right?
+I got that modeling gig.
+I have friends in all of the most prominent families.
+But how do you think I got there?
 I'm not a princess like you.
 Sure, my mother is a bit of a celebrity, but being her daughter draws more negative attention than positive.
-I have money and decent looks, and that helps, but so do hundreds of other girls in this city, and most of them are hardly even heard of.
+I have money and decent looks, and that helps, but so do hundreds of other girls in this city, and most of them are hardly ever heard of.
 Do you know why I'm so popular?
-It's because I'm everyone's slut.
+It's because I've sold myself to anyone and everyone.
 Everyone I've ever known has used and abused me.
 Everyone except you."

 Ivy paused as though she expected Adelle to comment, but Adelle was very quiet.
 And wide eyed.
 Ivy sighed and then continued.

 "I don't understand myself.
 I love boys.
 I can't stop thinking about them.
-They define me.
 And yet all they've ever done is hurt me.
 I keep throwing myself at them, and I keep getting crushed into the ground and the rare drops of good in me stolen away.
 I hate to say it, but they are stronger.
 Even when it's all a matter of magic, somehow they are still